larisa-msoto/micm_singlecell/README.md

 docker start micm-single-cell -a
 ```

-4. To open the Jupyter server in a browser (preferably chrome) jus copy and paste one of the following URLS
+4. To open the Jupyter server in a browser (preferably chrome) jus copy and paste one of the following URLs

 ``
 https://127.0.0.1:8888/lab